wpjerrykwok/wpjerrykwok.github.io/docs/_posts/2024-07-03-jekyll-what-it-is-and-how-to-make-it-great-for-portfolios.md

 6. Open a browser and go to `http://127.0.0.1:4000/`.
 You should see your website now.
 Enjoy how minimal it is and see if your **Hello World!** post is there.
    ![site]({{ page.asset_path }}site.png)

-You may create more posts with the same `YYYY-MM-DD-post-name.md` naming convention and have some more fun with Markdown.
+You may create more posts with the same `YYYY-MM-DD-post-name.md` naming convention and have some more fun with [markdown](notes-to-markdown).

 ---